kitao/divsugar/docs/Ease.md

 DivSugar.Ease
 =============

-Provides standard interpolation equations for the `playAnimation` method of the Node class.
+Provides standard interpolation equations for the `playAnimation` method of the DivSugar.Node class.
 The both ranges of the input and output values of each equation are from 0 to 1.

 Methods